Film Submission for 2026

 Local Artists

-This program section presents recent films and videos from 2023/34 and offers Upper Austrian filmmakers an international platform for the presentation of their work.
+This program section presents recent films from 2025/26 and offers Upper Austrian filmmakers an international platform for the presentation of their work.
 Films of all genres, formats and lengths are welcome, including music videos.

 Filmmakers are invited to submit their most recent productions, if they are either born in, currently living, working or studying in Upper Austria, as well as if they’ve received financing from Upper Austria for the submitted film, were (co-)produced by a production company based in Upper Austria or if the film has a clear thematic reference to Upper Austria.
-In the case of submissions for the Music Video Award, the origin of the musicians also counts as a reference to Upper Austria.
+In the case of submissions of music videos, the origin of the musicians also counts as a reference to Upper Austria.